- Lina Wolff’s debut novel, Bret Easton Ellis and the Other Dogs, was published by And Other Stories in 2016, followed by The Polyglot Lovers in 2019.

 ‘An immediate success for Lina Wolff ...
 Many People Die Like You is a more than promising debut.
 Lina Wolff is a skilled stylist and a good storyteller.’

-‘Several of the stories are so funny that you’d probably bring joy to your neighbours if you read them aloud.’
+‘Stories so funny your neighbours would thank you if you read them aloud.’

 ‘Many People Die Like You is full of life in motion.
 Depicted with such certainty that even the narrator’s voice must at times give way to the swelling language.
 And so, Lina Wolff has arrived as one of the important voices in Swedish literature.
 Not least because of the freedom the texts create for themselves.
 A freedom full of pleasure and humor alongside ever-present earnestness.’